 Ultimately, data drives investment.
 Behind nearly every great enterprise is an analytical mind.
 This department is home to our renowned Applied Statistics, Management Information Systems and Operations Management programs.
 So whether it's the ability to detect statistical aberrations in an information system or designing a system in which aberrations are not possible, the primary objective of the Information Systems, Statistics and Management Science department is to offer high-quality undergraduate and graduate programs designed to prepare students for careers in both the public and private market sector.
-Graduate program in Information Systems, Statistics, and Management Science can be found on the Manderson Graduate School of Business site.
+Graduate program in Information Systems, Statistics, and Management Science can be found below in the Graduate section.

 The ISM Department offers undergraduate, masters, and Ph.D. degrees in Operations Management and Management Information Systems; as well as masters and Ph.D. degrees in Applied Statistics.

 Building better systems today for tomorrow's benefit: that's what graduates of the Management Information Systems program do with the technical skills they learn in the Management Information Systems major.
 Competing in today's information-based society, three of the five fastest-growing occupations in the United States require a thorough understanding of business needs, coupled with the technical knowledge to help organizations succeed.
 Today, the information age.
 Tomorrow, ageless information.

 The COOs of tomorrow specialize in Operations Management today.
 The major focuses on the effective management of the resources and activities that produce or deliver the goods and services of a business, therefore keeping it in business.Operations managers oversee the people, materials, equipment and information resources that a business needs to produce and deliver its goods and services.
 Many of the most well-known data systems operating the processes and activities of worldwide business are designed by operations managers.